Top 7 Reasons Your Acrylic Pours Are Cracking

 #4 Thin Paint

-Paint that is thinned down with too much water or that is too thin in general can also crack.
-When you add a bunch of water, it can break down the binders of the paint to the point where they can’t hold everything together anymore, causing cracks.
+Paint that is thinned down with too much water can also crack.
+When you add too much water, it can break down the binders of the paint to the point where they can’t hold everything together anymore, causing cracks.

 #5 Additives